MattisLind/alfaskop_emu/README.md

 ## Alfaskop software
 ![Alfaskop in MAME](https://github.com/MattisLind/alfaskop_emu/raw/master/pics/SoftwareDisks.jpg)

 The Alfaskop Series 41 was primarily used as a terminal with emulating various terminal types, like IBM 3278, UNIVAC UTS 400, DEC VT100 etc. The Alfaskop series of terminals were programmed in a special language, SPL.
-From the beginning this meant StanSAAB programming Language and was a modified variant of PL/1 programming language.
+From the beginning this meant StanSAAB Programming Language and was a modified variant of PL/1 programming language.

 Later on other software was developed for the Alfaskop series 41, like Alfaword, which was a wordprocessing package.
 Another package was called Alfaform.
 There was also a port of the UCSD p-system to the System 41 series.
 Together with FD4120 floppy drive a complete personal computer was formed.
 The only software found this far is the 3278 terminal emulation software to be used in the clustered configuraration (4016).
+Unfortunately very little software for the Alfaskop system has been preserved.
+If you happen to have any software for the Alfaskop series, please get in contact with me.

 The system software diskette 4016 has been found at Dansk Datahistorisk Förening.
 This disk has origninally been with SAS.
-People there will make an image dump of this disk and provide it to use.
+People at DDHF made an image dump of this disk and provided it to us.

 ## Old architecture idea

 In the beginning of this project we had no access to a CPR4101 neither a FD4120 unit.
-The initial idea was that  based on the software that was available and the scematics that a emulation these can be developed in the MAME framework.
+The initial idea was that based on the software  and the scematics that was available an emulation of the floppy unit and cluster controller could be developed in the MAME framework.
 It turned out to be quite complicated and is still unfinished.
-The lack of specification turned out to be a major problem since large part of the interrupthandling was taking place in them.
-When we eventually was able to get our hands on the real units the focus shited to get the full system running and not emulating parts of the cluster.
+The lack of specification of the programmable logic parts turned out to be a major problem since large part of the interrupt handling was taking place in them.
+When we eventually were able to get our hands on the real units the focus shited to get the full system running and not emulating parts of the cluster.
 Thus this the old architecture that was envisioned.

 The basic idea is to use MAME to emulate the CP and the FD.
 All technical documentation and schematics are available and is scanned.
 ![Alfaskop 4110](https://github.com/MattisLind/alfaskop_emu/raw/master/pics/Alfaskop_emu_architecure.png)